temporalio/documentation/docs/php/activities.md

 ### Activity Heart Beating

 Some Activities are long-running.
-To react to a crash quickly, use a heartbeat mechanism.
-`Activity::heartbeat()` lets the Temporal service know that the Activity is still alive.
+To react to a crash quickly, use the Heartbeat mechanism, `Activity::heartbeat()`, which lets the Temporal Server know that the Activity is still alive.
+This acts as a periodic checkpoint mechanism for the progress of an Activity.

-You can piggyback `details` on an Activity heartbeat.
+You can piggyback `details` on an Activity Heartbeat.
 If an Activity times out, the last value of `details` is included in the `TimeoutFailure` delivered to a Workflow.
 Then the Workflow can pass the details to the next Activity invocation.
-This acts as a periodic checkpoint mechanism for the progress of an Activity.
+Additionally, you can access the details from within an Activity via `Activity::getHeartbeatDetails`.
+When an Activity is retried after a failure `getHeartbeatDetails` enables you to get the value from the last successful Heartbeat.

 ```php
 use Temporal\Activity;